mganeko/webrtc_1to1_lyra/README.md

 # webrtc_1to1
-Simple 1 to 1 WebRTC video chat example
+Simple 1 to 1 WebRTC video chat example wity Lyra V2

+## Tnaks to

+This repo is using many code from https://github.com/Flash-Meeting/lyra-webrtc (Apache-2.0 license)

 # install